Opera from the comfort of your home

 The Opera Philadelphia Channel is anticipated to reach upwards of 5,000 demographically desirable viewers over the course of the season, bringing them an exciting mix of classic, new, and rare opera.

-The Opera Philadelphia Channel has been made possible by the Disosway Foundation, Inc. and by Wyncote Foundation at the recommendation of Frederick R. Haas and Rafael Gomez.
+The Opera Philadelphia Channel has been made possible by The Andrew W. Mellon Foundation, the Disosway Foundation, Inc. and by Wyncote Foundation.